env0/templates/community-providers/pingdom/README.md

 1. Create the relevant `terraform.d` folder under the user's home folder (env0's runtime uses a dockerized `alpine` image, hence `os_arch` is `linux_amd64`).
 2. Download the static artifact file of the `pingdom` community provider from github.
 3. Allow execution permissions for the file so `terraform` can use it.

+> Note: Please pay attention that custom flow needs to be done before `terraform init` and in both `deploy` and `destroy` actions.